Pechita/MultiplexerDataAnalyzer/README.md

 Lets you analyze old data without needing the Arduino connected.

 How to Use
-Upload ArduinoFakeDataReads.ino to your Arduino.
+Upload ArduinoFakeData16Reads.ino to your Arduino.

 Run PythonHeatMap.py on your computer.